34 animals of the Galapagos Islands – where and when to find them

 Final notes

 Also on a further note, please consider that this information on the location of the animals of the Galapagos is merely approximative.
-Since this is not a zoo but the animals are free to move around wherever they want in their own environment and animal spotting is not guarantee in the indicated areas.
+Since this is not a zoo but the animals are free to move around wherever they want in their own environment and animal spotting is not guaranteed in the indicated areas.

 Pictures are from Shutterstock except for the ones with my name on it, the Great Blue Heron and the Albatros Family.:)